-The reimbursement methodology and rate for Assisted Living services has been updated to reflect reasonable cost of providing service in the District.
-The daily rate is predicated by the following factors:
+The reimbursement methodology and daily rate for Assisted Living services has been updated to reflect reasonable cost of providing services in the District.
+The daily rate is predicated on the following factors:

-- (1) A PCA wage, based on the District Living Wage rate of \$13.84 per hour, plus overtime and time off calculations. - (2) The rate includes a number of hours for LPN staffing plus overtime and time off calculations to address Medication Administration rules of the District. - (3) The rate includes compensation for RN oversight for medication administration and health assessments per District policy of 1:12 HCBS individuals. - (4) The rate includes compensation for House Manager for (PCA) supervision per District policy of 1:12 HCBS waiver individuals. - (5) Each employee wage above has a 20% fringe benefit rate applied to reflect actual costs in the District. - (6) A general and administrative percentage of 13% is applied based on the total costs of all services.
-This percentage is based on reasonable comparison with other comparable residential care provider categories. - (7) Lastly a 93% occupancy rate is applied to the rate to account for hospitalization, LTC, and vacation time that is not billable to HCBS waiver program.
-The 93% factor was used, to promote parity with other residential services that have a vacancy factor.
+- (1) PCA wage, based on the District's Living Wage rate, plus overtime and time off calculations. - (2) Skilled nursing care wage. - (3) Hours for LPN staffing plus overtime and time off calculations to address medication administration rules of the District. - (4) Compensation for RN oversight for medication administration and health assessments per District policy of 1:12 HCBS individuals. - (5) Compensation for House Manager for (PCA) supervision per District policy of 1:12 HCBS waiver individuals. - (6) A 20% fringe benefit rate applied to employee wages for RNs, LPNs, PCAs, and skilled nursing staff to reflect actual costs in the District. - (7) A general and administrative percentage of 13% is applied based on the total costs of all services.
+This percentage is based on reasonable comparison with other comparable residential care provider categories. - (8) A 93% occupancy rate is applied to the rate to account for hospitalization, LTC, and vacation time that is not billable to HCBS waiver program.
+The 93% factor was used, to promote parity with other residential services that have a vacancy factor. - (9) The rate is adjusted annually for inflation, based on increases to the District Living Wage and on Centers for Medicare and Medical Services (CMS) Skilled Nursing Facility Market Basket Index.